Protein is Important For Women

-How Can You Obtain Enough Protein in Your Diet?
+How Can Women Obtain Enough Protein in Their Diet?

 Protein can be obtained from sources like eggs, almonds, chicken, cottage cheese, lentils, and peanut butter, although these are only a small handful of options – it’s always a good idea to get this vital macronutrient from whole, nutrient-dense sources such as these….but what if you don’t have the time in your day for meal prep?
 Being aware of protein consumption is important, since the effects of a deficient amount of protein within your diet could be detrimental to your overall health.
 These negative health effects include decreases in muscle mass, hormone issues, a weaker heart (and weaker overall respiratory and cardiovascular systems), problems with hair and nails, weaker bones, and limited or stunted growth – just to name a few.